Marianadesamadsen/Marianadesamadsen.github.io/index.markdown

 Data Description:
 This is the description for the assignment

-What day of the week will you find your drunk friends in San Fransico?
+What day of the week will you find your drunk friend in San Fransico?
 <iframe src="my_bokeh_plot.html" width="150%" height="420" frameborder="0"></iframe>

-What days of the year will your friends be drunk in San Fransico?
+What days of the year will your friend be drunk in San Fransico?
 <img src="Calender.png" width="100%" style="display: block; margin: auto;" />

 What district in San Fransico will you find your lost drunk friend in San Fransico?